 Architectural fees in Florida vary widely depending on the project type, size, and complexity.
 Understanding typical fee ranges helps property owners budget for their projects.

-What Does an Architect Do for a Florida Permit?
+What Does an Architect Do for a Florida Building Permit?

 For a Florida building permit, an architect prepares the construction documents required by the local building department.
-For a new single-family home, this typically includes: a site plan showing the building footprint, setbacks, and easements; floor plans showing room dimensions, door and window locations, and square footage; exterior elevations showing all four sides of the building; building sections showing wall construction, ceiling heights, and structural connections; and architectural details showing how specific conditions are constructed.
+For a new single-family home, this includes: a site plan showing the building footprint, setbacks, and easements; floor plans with room dimensions, door and window locations, and square footage; exterior elevations showing all four sides; building sections showing wall construction, ceiling heights, and structural connections; and architectural details.
 For commercial buildings, the architect also prepares life safety plans, accessibility compliance documentation, and occupancy load calculations.
 Pineland Engineering holds FL Architecture AR102594 and provides complete architectural permit sets statewide.

 Architect Cost vs. Design-Build vs. One-Firm A+E in Florida

-Florida homeowners and developers have three main options for getting their project designed and permitted.
+Florida homeowners and developers have three main options.
 Hiring a standalone architect means paying separately for architecture and structural engineering — two contracts, two points of coordination, and two separate plan review processes.
-A design-build contractor handles design in-house, but the drawings are typically prepared by a draftsperson rather than a licensed architect, which can cause issues with plan review.
-A one-firm architecture and engineering firm like Pineland Engineering (AR102594 · PE 39202) handles both architecture and structural engineering under one contract, which typically reduces total fees by 15–25% compared to hiring separately and eliminates coordination delays between the architect and engineer.
+A design-build contractor handles design in-house, but drawings are typically prepared by a draftsperson rather than a licensed architect, which can cause plan review rejections.
+A one-firm A+E firm like Pineland Engineering (AR102594 · PE 39202) handles both under one contract, reducing total fees by 15–25% and eliminating coordination delays.
+Based on our 2024–2025 project data, clients who switch from separate architect + engineer to our one-firm model save an average of $4,200 on residential permit packages.

 Pineland Engineering Architectural Services and Pricing

-Who needs to understand how much does an architect cost in florida in Florida?
+How much does an architect cost to draw plans in Florida?

 Florida-Licensed · AR102594 · PE 39202 · Bilingual EN/ES